-If the qualifying event is a divorce or legal separation, your notice must include a copy of the divorce decree or the legal separation agreement.
+Wesleyan University Benefits Guide If the qualifying event is a divorce or legal separation, your notice must include a copy of the divorce decree or

 There are other notice requirements in other contexts.
 See, for example, the discussion below under the heading entitled, "Duration of COBRA Coverage."
 That explanation describes other situations where notice from you or the qualified beneficiary is required in order to gain the right to COBRA coverage.